Envirometrix/PredictiveSoilMapping/main.md

 construct predicton models for PSM.
-This emphasis reflects the reality that, for most of the world, legacy soil profile data is all that we have to work with, at the present time, and all that we can reasonably expect to obtain for the foreseeable future.
+This emphasis reflects the reality that, for most of the world, legacy soil profile data is all that we have to work with, at the present time, and all that we can reasonably expect in the foreseeable future.
 Many of the issues and challenges related to use and harmonization of legacy soil profile data discussed in this chapter will hopefully be of less importance as newer, contemporary data are collected in the field and analysed in the laboratory